-As a highlight, the 1969 Decree establishes in Andorra an unparalleled general obligation to file a declaration of cessation of payments in a precluded eight business-day period following the occurrence of the general default of payments.
-A mere default under a single (material) payment has been commonly considered sufficient by case law to declare the cessation of payments.
+It is worth highlighting that, in Andorra, the 1969 Decree establishes an unparalleled general obligation to file a declaration of cessation of payments in a precluded eight business day period since the general default of payments has occurred.
+And as a hint; a mere default under a single (material) payment has been commonly considered sufficient by the case law to declare the cessation of payments.
+Contributed by: Miguel Cases and Marc Ambrós, Cases & Lacambra

-This traditional mindset of the law that distinguishes situations where the company can be redressed or liquidated (Fallida) is based on the classic principles of par conditio creditorum, universality of execution of the debtor's estate and respect to privileged credits (commonly evidenced through valid pledge or mortgage) that benefit from separate execution from the insolvent's estate in a smooth manner.
-However, there is also a sunny side for protecting the debtor and abusive creditors; the most clear example is the stringent claw-back regime of Andorran laws that can go back up to a 24 month period for suspect transactions in certain circumstances.
+This traditional mindset of the law that distinguishes situations where the company can be redressed or liquidated (Fallida) is based on the classic principles of:

+- par conditio creditorum; - universality of execution of the debtor's estate; and - respect to privileged credits (commonly evidenced through valid pledge or mortgage) that benefit from separate execution from the insolvent's estate in a smooth manner.

+There is also a positive aspect to protecting the debtor and abusive creditors: the the stringent claw-back regime of Andorran laws can go back up to a 24-month period for suspect transactions in certain circumstances.

-The Impact of COVID-19
+The impact of COVID-19

-The insolvency practice of law in Andorra is likely to encounter an increasing complex social and economic situations due to the COVID-19 crisis, which has aggravated and evidenced the need for a deep transformation of the Andorran economy.
+Insolvency in Andorra is likely to encounter the increasing complex social and economic context that the COVID-19 crisis has aggravated, evidencing the need of a deep transformation of the Andorran economy.